 1950-1969 Taosenos fight in the Korean and Vietnam conflicts.
 The Vietnam Memorial in nearby Angel Fire lists names of those who gave their lives in the Vietnam War, as well as the survivors.

 1960-1970s Parts of the movie "Easy Rider" were filmed in Taos, which attracted hundreds of "hippies" during that period.
 Many of them stayed and became part of the diverse and colorful landscape of Taos culture.

 1970 U.S. returns the sacred Blue Lake to Taos Pueblo in a landmark decision.

 1974 Publication of Taos writer John Nichols' novel, The Milagro Beanfield War, a fictional account of the Hispanic community in a town very much like Taos, centering on water rights issues in an arid region.

-1992 Old village of Taos Pueblo designated a World Heritage Site by the World Heritage Foundation under the auspices of the United Nations.
+1992 Old village of Taos Pueblo designated a UNESCO World Heritage Site by the World Heritage Foundation under the auspices of the United Nations.